 While Jefferson’s reasoning may seem archaic to us, he believed he was merely using empirical methodology and scientific observation to develop his views.

 Jefferson was also a deist.
-This spiritual view resulted from the blending of Christianity with science.
-Jefferson believed that God was Isaac Newton’s “First Cause” of creation and that He merely wound the universe up like a clock and put it in motion.
+This spiritual view resulted from the blending of Christianity with the latest science.
+He believed that God was Isaac Newton’s “First Cause” of creation and that He merely wound the universe up like a clock and put it in motion.
 Therefore, God didn’t interject himself into the affairs of men.
 Jesus, to Jefferson, was a great teacher, but since he rejected the possibility of miracles (because that meant God was intervening in the physical world), he cut out all the scriptures in his Bible that had to do with the miraculous.
-Unfortunately, Jefferson put more faith in “science” than he did in the scriptures, and now we look back on his scientific views with disdain.
+Unfortunately, Jefferson put more faith in “science” than in the Word of God, and now we look back on his scientific views with disdain.

-David Hume, the Enlightenment philosopher and empiricist, who relied only on reason and scientific observation for his views (rejecting faith and biblical revelation as a source of knowledge), had this to say about people of color:
+David Hume, the Enlightenment philosopher and empiricist, who relied on “reason” and scientific observation for his views (rejecting faith and biblical revelation as a source of knowledge), had this to say about people of color:

 I am apt to suspect the Negroes, and in general all other species of men to be naturally inferior to the Whites.
 There never was any civilized nation of any other complection than white, nor even any individual eminent in action or speculation.
 No ingenious manufactures among them, no arts, no sciences…such a uniform and constant difference could not happen, in so many countries and ages, if nature had not made an original distinction between these breeds of men.

-Immanuel Kant, who, in part, defined Enlightenment thought as simply the freedom to think for oneself, would make this scientific observation, in agreement with Hume:
+Immanuel Kant, another Enlightenment philosopher who thought reason could be a source for morality, would make this scientific observation, in agreement with Hume:

 The Negroes of Africa have received from nature no intelligence that rises above the foolish.
 Hume invites anyone to quote a single example of a Negro who has exhibited talents.
 He asserts that among the hundred thousands of blacks who have been seduced away from their own countries, although very many of them have been set free, yet not a single one has ever been found that has performed anything great whether in art or science or in any other laudable subject; but among the whites, people constantly rise up from the lowest rabble and acquire esteem through their superior gifts.